git-lfs/git-lfs/docs/proposals/ssh_adapter.md

 The `force` and `refname` arguments have the same meaning as their corresponding values in the HTTP JSON API.
 The response matches the `generic-status-response` production.

+The `lock` and `unlock` commands may be issued when the command was `upload`.
+If the remote side has a concept of a repository administrator, it is recommended that unlocking a lock that the user does not own be reserved to the administrator.

+The `list-lock` commands may be issued when the command was `upload` or `download`.